Skip to Content

 Kyoto Prize Scholarships

-For the 22nd consecutive year, the Kyoto Symposium Organization offers its Kyoto Prize Scholarships to college-bound students from public and private high schools in both San Diego and Baja California.
+For the 24th consecutive year, the Kyoto Symposium Organization offers its Kyoto Prize Scholarships to college-bound students from public and private high schools in both San Diego and Baja California.
 Each year, three $10,000 scholarships are offered in San Diego (including city and county school districts), and three MXN-100,000 scholarships are offered in Baja California.
-As part of the application, students read about a current Kyoto Prize laureate and write three short essays describing how the laureate’s work inspires their own life, study or career plans.
+As part of the application, students read about a current Kyoto Prize laureate and write a short essay describing how the laureate’s work inspires their own life, study or career plans.

 LEARN MORE